 One minute read.
 Written by a grade 8 student.

-Kerala has become the first state to file a case in the Supreme Court against the Citizenship (a minor change or addition designed to improve a text, piece...
-More) Act or the CAA (an Act is something like a rule).
+Kerala has become the first state to file a case in the Supreme Court against the Citizenship (Amendment) Act or the CAA (an Act is something like a rule).
 The CAA, as you may know, is an Act that was passed by the Parliament of India on 11 December 2019.
 It provides an opportunity for religious minorities who had fled (run away from) persecution (bad treatment) from Pakistan, Bangladesh and Afghanistan before December 2014.
 These minorities include Hindu, Sikh, Buddhist, Jain, Parsi, and Christian communities.
 Muslims were not given such eligibility.
 There have been protests around the country against this Act.

 government of Kerala government has said that it does not believe in the Act